krayin/krayin-docs/docs/1.x/api/reviews.md

 ## Get all reviews

-You can get all the reviews of the Bagisto store.
+You can get all the reviews of the Krayin store.
 You can achieve this job by using `reviews` API call resource.
 There is no need of customer authentication.

 - Headers